FrontEndDev-org/create-creator/README-en.md

    * Whether to disable EJS rendering for EJS files
    */
   disableRenderEjs?: boolean;

   /**
-   * Custom target file name
+   * Specify target file name
    */
   targetFileName?: string;

   /**
    * Whether to disable file writing
-   */
-  disableWrite?: boolean;
+   * When true, other configurations will be ignored */ disableWrite?: boolean;
 };